Kharacternyk/viter/README.md

     - `:`+_command_+`Enter`: execute the _command_ in the Python environment that executes the code of Viter (change the configuration of Viter on the fly)
     - `e`+_expression_+`Enter`: evaluate the Python _expression_ and print it in the bar

+# Command interpreter
+The bar at the bottom of the screen is shown when the user is in **DETACHED** mode.
+It shows some information, such as the total amount of the scrollback, while being unfocused.

+After the user had typed some text into it and then pressed `Enter`, the entered text is executed by Viter using `exec` (a Python built-in).

+To interact with the window one should use the `win` global variable.
+Actually, the only thing that some keybindings do is inserting the call to one of the methods of `win` in the bar, for example:
+- `/` inserts `win.search("")` and places the cursor between "".
+- `y` inserts `win.yank_line("")` and places the cursor between "".
+- `e` inserts `win.echo()` and places the cursor between ().

+`win` is an instance of `Window` class that inherits `Gtk.Window`.
+The calls to the inherited methods are also perfectly valid, for example:
+- `win.set_title("Terminal")` to set the title of the window to _Terminal_.
+- `win.close()` to close the window.
+- `win.fullscreen()` to make the window fullscreen.

+`win` has `term` field that returns an instance of `Vte.Terminal`.
+See the Gtk documentation on the `Gtk.Window` and `Vte.Terminal` to see what is possible to do with them.
+See the source of Viter to see what methods are additionally provided to that of `Gtk.Window`.

 # Configuration
 Viter looks for the configuration file in the following order:
 - `$VITER_CONFIG`